seu-as-code/seu-as-code.plugins/README.md

 # SEU-as-Code Plugins

-  * SEU: German for software development environment (Software EntwicklungsUmgebung)
+  * SEU: German for software development environment (Software Entwicklungs-Umgebung)
   * as Code: to be able to configure, build and program the SEU as source code

-The SEU-as-Code plugins are plain Gradle plugins to enable developer provisioning using Gradle.
+The SEU-as-Code plugins are plain Gradle plugins for lightweight developer provisioning using Gradle.
 The plugins provide convenient configuration conventions and common SEU tasks for your daily work as a developer.

 [![Build Status](https://travis-ci.org/seu-as-code/seu-as-code.plugins.svg?branch=master)](https://travis-ci.org/seu-as-code/seu-as-code.plugins)